Skip to main content

 Why I picked IBM SPSS: Some statistical software platforms overwhelm users with a wealth of features.
 Others limit capabilities to appeal to a novice audience.
 But IBM SPSS manages to strike a balance between the two, positioning itself as a user-friendly option while also having a range of comprehensive features (like regression analyses).
 This makes it easy for inexperienced analysts to get to grips with the platform but means they won't have to switch to a different solution once they become competent.

-Features that separate IBM SPSS from competitors include a clean, easy-to-use interface and drag-and-drop functionality.
+Features include a clean, easy-to-use interface and drag-and-drop functionality.
 All users need to do is point and click on the relevant model to run an analysis on their data.
-There's a vast number of statistical models to choose from, ranging from basic functions like frequency modeling to advanced regression modeling, and the platform even automates much of the data preparation process.
+There's also a vast number of statistical models to choose from, ranging from basic functions like frequency modeling to advanced regression modeling, and the platform even automates much of the data preparation process.

 Pros and cons